 Just Know Where You Can (And Cannot) Drive And Park

 Yup, we have a few more thoughts about driving in Italy.
-Know that a lot of city centers are pedestrian-only zones so you cannot drive there unless you are a local resident.
-And know that you're GPS is not 100% reliable as it may take you down streets that are too narrow for your car.
+A lot of city centers are pedestrian-only zones so you cannot drive there unless you are a local resident or are renting an apartment or going to a hotel that is in that area.
+Also know that GPS is not 100% reliable as it may take you down streets that are too narrow for your car.

 Don't Expect Cars To Stop When You Use The Crosswalk

-Our last note about driving?
-Is that Italian drivers don't always yield to pedestrians.
+Our last note about driving: Italian drivers often don't yield to pedestrians.
 So, if there's ever a time to stop looking at your phone and pay attention when you cross the street (yes, even if you're in the crosswalk!) it's in Italy.

 Don't Travel To Italian Cities In August